 Overcoming The Limitation of Threads

-In this mission, we will be discussing how to overcome these limitations of threads to improve coder performance.
+In this lesson, we will be discussing how to overcome these limitations of threads to improve coder performance.
 We will be covering concepts such as the Global Interpreter Lock, multiprocessing, and more.
-In this mission, we'll be analyzing 7,000 emails that the US State Department released from Hillary Clinton's private email server.
+In this lesson, we'll be analyzing 7,000 emails that the US State Department released from Hillary Clinton's private email server.

 As you work through overcoming the limitations of threads, you’ll get to apply what you’ve learned from within your browser so that there's no need to use your own machine to do the exercises.
 The Python environment inside of this course includes answer checking so you can ensure that you've fully mastered each concept before learning the next concept.

 3. Clinton Emails

 4. How The GIL Works

 11. Next Steps